25 Jun Does The Weight Loss Injection Work?

-The UK press recently announced that high street chemists have been given approval to sell Wegovy, the controversial weight loss injection.
-This follows reports in February 2022 of the ‘game-changing weight loss injection‘ to be offered on the NHS.
+Last year the UK press recently announced that high street chemists have been given approval to sell Wegovy, the controversial weight loss injection.
+This followed reports in 2022 of the ‘game-changing weight loss injection‘ to be offered on the NHS.
 It seems too good to be true.
 Could a simple injection be all you need to get your weight challenges under control?

-Our clinic has been inundated with calls from people asking if we offer “diet injections” or the “skinny jab”.
+Our weight loss clinic has been inundated with calls from people asking if we offer “diet injections” or the “skinny jab”.
 No doubt as a result of extensive media coverage.
 Newspapers and magazines have reported that celebrities like Elon Musk and Kim Kardashian have lost weight using Ozempic, the same drug as Wegovy.
+Weight loss jabs like Ozempic have truly taken the world by storm.

 WHAT IS THE WEIGHT LOSS INJECTION?